hilalturkaslan/Deep-learning/README.md

-deep learning for is a do than ai sample case study
+deep learning for is a do make than ai case study